barryclark/jekyll-now/_posts/2022-01-21-safe-releases.md

 ## Step 4 - Danger Zone 2 - Deploying code to production

 Finally, your new build is pushed to production servers.
 In AWS, this happens when we update our ECS task definitions and refresh the cluster.
-In Heroku, the proces is a combination of some helpful tools around releases like [Preboot](https://devcenter.heroku.com/articles/preboot) and the [Release Phase](https://devcenter.heroku.com/articles/release-phase)  as well as their own secret sauce.
+In Heroku, the process is a combination of some helpful tools around releases like [Preboot](https://devcenter.heroku.com/articles/preboot) and the [Release Phase](https://devcenter.heroku.com/articles/release-phase)  as well as their own secret sauce.
 While these tools are helpful, they don't eliminate the need for planning safe releases.

 The main risk here is that your new code will begin serving requests as soon as the first new server initializes.
 If your code depends on a new table and you haven't created it yet on your production app, that code will immediately begin to fail.